-- Confirm with the Council that their operating assumptions regarding the wording of the 1,000 t threshold for Alternative 2 are appropriate, including that it is to be evaluated based on retained commercial catch (RIR page 19) and that it is meant to be applied to cumulative catch throughout the relevant qualifying period (RIR page 21). - Add a clarifying or qualifying statement to the communities analysis (RIR Section 3.4.8) to help readers understand which communities may receive the beneficial and adverse impacts of LLP licenses.
+- Confirm with the Council that their operating assumptions regarding the wording of the 1,000 mt threshold for Alternative 2 are appropriate, including that it is to be evaluated based on retained commercial catch (RIR page 19) and that it is meant to be applied to cumulative catch throughout the relevant qualifying period (RIR page 21). - Add a clarifying or qualifying statement to the communities analysis (RIR Section 3.4.8) to help readers understand which communities may receive the beneficial and adverse impacts of LLP licenses.
 This could reflect public information about particular licenses, or generally state that while LLP license ownership address is considered the best proxy available to link LLP license ownership with communities, LLP license ownership structures may be complex and, as such, individual LLP license ownership addresses may not accurately reflect the communities to which beneficial or adverse impacts of LLP license ownership may ultimately flow.

 The SSC cautions the Council that removing endorsements from LLP licenses as a mode for reducing excess capacity is only a short-term solution to declining Pacific cod TACs.
-The action alternatives do not consider longer-term issues, such as how capacity will adjust in the Pacific pot cod CP sector if Pacific cod TACs recover sometime in the future.
+The action alternatives do not consider longer-term issues, such as how capacity will adjust in the Pacific pot cod CP sector if Pacific cod

+TACs recover sometime in the future.
 Moreover, the SSC also cautions the Council that removing endorsements from LLP licenses as a mode for reducing excess capacity could also have negative consequences for LLP license holders outside of the Pacific cod pot CP sector.
 Specifically, Alternative 2 could signal to all LLP license holders that their endorsements are subject to being revoked if they are not actively used.
-Not only does this have the potential to reduce the value of an LLP license on the transfer market, it may also create a "use-it-or-lose-it" mentality among LLP license holders, which could incentivize license holders to use their latent endorsements have an option value, which is the value of having the option to exploit unused harvesting privileges in the future.
+Not only does this have the potential to reduce the value of an LLP license on the transfer market, it may also create a "use-it-or-lose-it" mentality among LLP license holders, which could incentivize license holders to use their latent endorsements, even if it is not optimal for their business plan.
+As the analysis correctly points out, even latent endorsements have an option value, which is the value of having the option to exploit unused harvesting privileges in the future.
 The removal of latent endorsements could therefore threaten the strategy of holding an LLP license with multiple (possibly latent) endorsements as a way for license holders to adjust their business model in response to an uncertain operating environment.